 Most of the time when we think of motherhood it is synonymous with good thoughts.
 And YES it is good!
-It is a wonderful thing.
-However when we think honestly about the actual process in how we became mothers…it is a bit scary.
+Motherhood is a wonderful thing!
+However, when we think honestly about the actual process in how we became mothers…it is a bit scary.
 One could easily say we are insane!

 I am now only three months out from my last delivery and already I am looking forward to being pregnant again.
 Crazy???
 Maybe.
 We Mother’s go through all this and more each time we bring a sweet little one into this world.
 (And its just the beginning of parenthood.)
 Yes, one could say we are definitely insane, crazy as we willingly put ourselves through this process over and over again.
-However despite all the crazy, horrible, difficult things that our bodies go though during a pregnancy, it is so worth it!
+However, despite all the crazy, horrible, difficult things that our bodies go though during a pregnancy, it is so worth it!
 That moment when you get to meet and hold the baby you have been carrying inside for all those months; it is indescribable.
 Words cannot explain the miracle of birth and do it justice.
-So while we do have lots of sorrows;

 To the woman He said: “I will greatly multiply your sorrow and your conception; in pain you shall bring forth children;… Genesis 3:16

-The blessings of motherhood truly outweigh the sorrows.
+While we do have lots of sorrows, the blessings of motherhood truly outweigh them.
 So happy Mother’s Day to mother’s everywhere!
-Whether you physically gave birth to your children, or opened your home and heart in the adoption prices (which is no less amazing, and painful at times!), what an amazing role we have as mothers!
+Whether you physically gave birth to your children, or opened your home and heart in the adoption prices (which is no less amazing, and painful at times!), what an amazing role we have!
 We might just be a little crazy, but at the end of the day, nothing beats the snuggles, hugs, and kisses of our precious little ones!